bintzandt/CodeIgniter-Hydrofiel/README.md

 # Codeigniter-Hydrofiel
 This repository contains all the necessary files for Hydrofiel.nl.
-Contact me at webmaster@hydrofiel.nl if you want the config files for the live version (implying that you are a member of Hydrofiel and are willing to work on the website).

 # Installation
-First and foremost, clone this repository in the desired directory!
+## Requirements

-## Docker
+### Docker
 For hosting the local development environment, docker is used.

-Install docker for your operating system.
-See [their documentation](https://docs.docker.com/install) for information.
+Please install docker for your operating system, see [their documentation](https://docs.docker.com/install) for information.

-## Editing /etc/hosts
+### Editing /etc/hosts
-Make sure to add the following line to your /etc/hosts (Google to see how this is done on windows machines!)
+Make sure to add the following line to your /etc/hosts (see [this article](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) for Windows).

 `127.0.0.1 hydrofiel.test`

-## Install dependencies and build all files
-1. Make sure that you have `yarn` installed on your machine ([installation guide](https://yarnpkg.com/lang/en/docs/install]))
+### yarn
+Install `yarn` using their [installation guide](https://yarnpkg.com/lang/en/docs/install).

+## Running
+Clone the repo in the desired directory and enter the directory.

+### Build dependencies
-1. Run `yarn install` to download all dependencies
+1. Run `yarn install` to download all javascript dependencies
 1. Run `grunt build` to build all assets
+1. Run `composer install` to install all PHP dependencies

 Optional: if you plan on making changes to the `sass` or `js` files, you can run `grunt watch` to keep building the assets in the background.

-## Start up the website
+### Start up the website
 Run `docker-compose up` to start up everything.
 You should be able to visit the website on `hydrofiel.test`.

-## Static assets
+## Optional: images
-Static assets like images are stored in `git-lfs`.
-Make sure you have installed this on your machine and then run `git lfs pull` to fetch all images.
+The website is not looking good without having the images.
+To prevent issues with the GDPR, the images are not stored anywhere.
+Please contact me if you want to have a copy of all the image files for development purposes.

 # Project structure
 The project adheres to the following directory structure:
+- `.github`: contains the workflows for testing and deploying the code
 - `application`: the [CodeIgniter](https://codeigniter.com/user_guide/index.html) folder
 - `assets`: contains the JS and CSS files needed to run the website
 - `docker`: contains docker configuration files, an empty MySQL database dump and a directory for MySQL persistence